 Understanding How the Eyes Work

 Before diving into eye safety in the workplace, let’s get to know our eyes better.
 At CorneaCare, we believe that understanding how the eyes work will empower you to keep them safe.

 The ocular surface includes the cornea, tear film, the conjunctiva, and the eyelids.
 The ocular surface plays a vital role in protecting your eyes at work and in everyday life.
-Because of its exposure to the environment, the ocular surface experiences the most frequent injuries and infections.¹ The ocular surface also helps you see clearly and keeps your eyes comfortable, both important to function on the job!
+Because of its exposure to the environment, the ocular surface experiences the most frequent injuries and infections.¹ The ocular surface also helps you see clearly and keeps your eyes comfortable.
+Both are important to your productivity on the job.

 Your tear film sits on top of the cornea, and is comprised of three unique layers:²

 - Mucin layer – the “glue”

 The mucin layer is secreted by cells located in your conjunctiva.
 The conjunctiva is the clear film that lines the white part of your eye.

 The aqueous layer is the largest layer and comes from the lacrimal gland.
 The lipid layer is comprised of oils secreted from your meibomian glands which line the eyelid margin.